 A mold that is present in most blue-veined cheeses and plays a crucial role in giving both taste and texture.

 Its color varies between gray-blue and light gray.

 In microscopic view, the emblematic mold of Roquefort looks like a long stem that fans out into ‘bottles.’

 2.2 Penicillium Camemberti

-This white mold with a tinges of blue that darken over time is responsible for the white surfaces on cheeses.
+This white mold with tinges of blue that darkens over time is responsible for the white surfaces on cheeses.

 Mucor aka ‘cat’s hair’ has long gray or black-and-white strands.

 It grows on surfaces and is harmless.
 Nevertheless, the development of this fungus breaks down the rinds of some cheeses.

 It is up to the cheesemaker if he wants Mucor present in his/her cheese.
 When present, it gives a taste of forest floor and hazelnut.

 Sporendonema Casei is responsible for the orange spots that appear on the rinds of large cheeses such as Cantal and Salers.